A Guide to

 The structured nature of XML content makes it easier to search for and retrieve specific information within the CMS.
 Users can quickly locate content based on metadata, keywords, or other criteria.

-The friendly face of XML content management
+The friendly face of XML CMS

 At PublishOne we know the frustrations of working with XML-based content.
 That’s why for over 20 years we’ve delivered a platform that streamlines and simplifies it.